JonasKruckenberg/imagetools/docs/guide/why.md

 ## The solution

 Optimizing your images by hand is a tedious and error-prone process: Opening the image in photoshop, naming and exporting each image individually and the reference everything correctly in the html.
-This is where imagetools comes to the rescue: Simply reference your image in code, specify the needed transformations and imagetools will take care of the rest!
+This is where imagetools comes to the rescue: simply reference your image in code, specify the needed transformations and imagetools will take care of the rest!

 And the best part?
 The syntax is super intuitive and extensible:
 ```js